semgrep/semgrep-docs/docs/semgrep-code/policies.md

 # Policies

 :::tip
-The Policies page is a new version of the [Rule board](https://semgrep.dev/orgs/-/board).
+The Policies page is a new version of the [Rule board](https://semgrep.dev/orgs/-/board) that is now the default representation for rule management.

-To access the Policies page: Go to [Rule board](https://semgrep.dev/orgs/-/board), and then click **Try new version**.
 You can go back to the old Rule board by clicking the **Back to old version** button.
 :::

 The Policies page displays a visual representation of the rules that Semgrep Code uses for scanning.
 Rules can be categorized into various groups.
 The Policies page uses the following categorization criteria: